iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.ascent.phr 4 reviews"/>
 </p>

+> App is really useful in telling users their health with just a few simple questions.
+Also useful for monitoring over a period of time.<br> :date: __2021-07-09 21:06:36__

 > it's just a bit of a pain how they keep asking for me to update my covid jab record when I've already done it (4 times to-date)<br> :date: __2021-06-25 09:41:45__

 > Better than others I've tried<br> :date: __2021-06-21 19:18:18__